Ray Evans (halfback): Professional career

-Evans was drafted by the New York Knicks in the 1947 BAA Draft but went on to play in the National Football League for the Pittsburgh Steelers (1948).
+Evans was drafted by the Chicago Bears in the first round of the 1944 NFL Draft (Ninth overall) but was still serving the military at the time and chose to return to school rather than play then.
+Evans was later drafted by the New York Knicks in the 1947 BAA Draft but chose to play in the National Football League for the Pittsburgh Steelers (1948).

 Business career

 Evans was the president of the Traders National Bank of Kansas City and was part of a group that owned the Kansas City Kings of the National Basketball Association.
-Evans died in his home on April 24, 1999 from natural causes.
+Evans died in his home on April 24, 1999, from natural causes.